GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

                 volumes:
                   - /path/to/101-ox.ldif:/opt/opendj/config/schema/101-ox.ldif

-    2. For multi hosts setup using Docker Swarm Mode, we recommend to put the contents of `101-ox.ldif` into Docker Config:
+    1. For a multi-hosts setup using Docker Swarm Mode, we recommend to put the contents of `101-ox.ldif` into Docker Config:

             docker config create 101-ox /path/to/101-ox.ldif